arch-user-sudo/Prebuilt-DWL-setup/README.md

-    Prebuilt-DWL-setup

-    * Copy the files inside of the JT folder to your home folder and use $SUPER + W to launch a custom control panel for managing wifi audio and bluetooth. ( Wallpaper will not work if files are not copied aswell as the connection panel ) & you obviously need to be using my Pre-built DWL.

-    ## NB ##
+Prebuilt DWL Setup

+This repository contains my pre-configured DWL environment for Arch Linux.
+It includes a custom control panel, themed components, and integrations for Wi-Fi, audio, Bluetooth, screenshots, notifications, and more.

+Getting Started

+Copy everything inside the JT folder into your home directory.
+This is required for:

+The custom control panel (SUPER + W)

+Wallpaper loading

+Connection panel functionality

+You must use my pre-built DWL for this setup to work as intended.

+Launch DWL from a TTY using:

+dwl -s slstatus

+This enables the bar with time, CPU, and RAM info.

+Requirements

-    This was designed for arch linux using pipewire Network Manager and Bluez.
+This setup was designed for Arch Linux using:

-    Launch dwl from tty using dwl -s slstatus for bar time and date to work

-    }

-    Dependacies:
+PipeWire

+NetworkManager

+BlueZ

+Dependencies
 pixman
 xdg-desktop-portal-gtk
 polkit-gnome
 tllist
 fcft
 kitty
-             firejail + qutebrowser  ( launch with SUPER + B for Auto Firejaling) rofi  (app launcher)
-             wbg   (found on aur)  >>    yay -S wbg nemo  (file manager)  >> Launch with SUPER + P wlroots0.19
-             wayland-protocols
-             mako   ( notification manager )
-             fish (optional) : Change your shell for this to work (sudo chsh -s /usr/bin/fish) & copy fish config folder for nice folder icons in terminal.
-Will change the colours to either white or yellow soon.
+firejail + qutebrowser   (SUPER + B launches Qutebrowser sandboxed) rofi                     (app launcher) wbg                      (AUR: yay -S wbg) nemo                     (file manager) — SUPER + P wlroots 0.19 wayland-protocols mako                     (notification manager) fish (optional)          — chsh -s /usr/bin/fish python3 gtk3 gtk4 gtk-layer-shell          (for WiFi/Bluetooth/Audio panel) speedtest-cli bluez bluez-utils ttf-dejavu               (font for status bar)

+Also required:

-             ( build and install slstatus for bar to display time cpu and ram usage )
+slstatus — build and install it for bar info (time, CPU, RAM)

+grim + slurp — screenshot support
-             Grim & Slurp ( For Screenshots )   >> Copy files from JT folder into Home folder for this to work
+(Copy JT files into your home directory for this to work.)
-              ## NB ## Turn Caps Lock on & press $UPER + G to take screenshot
+Shortcut: Caps Lock ON + SUPER + G

-             python3          |
-             gtk 3            |
-             gtk 4            |
-             gtk-layer-shell  |    >>   For Wifi/Bluetooth/Audio Panel
-             speedtest-cli    |
-             bluez            |
-             bluez-utils      |

-             ttf-dejavu (For font on Bar)
+Configuration

-             * Copy The Folders In CONFIG to your .config folder for mako, & rofi theme.
+Copy the folders inside CONFIG to your ~/.config directory (themes for Mako, Rofi, etc.)

-             * I'll upload the fastfetch config soon.

-             * I'm Lazy, I'll keep this repo up to date over time.
+A fastfetch configuration will be added soon.

+Fish shell users: copy over the provided fish config for styled folder icons.

+Notes & Features

-             * My setup supports the hardened Linux Kernel aswell. check the keybinds in config.h in dwl folder.
+Fully supports the hardened Linux kernel.
+Check custom keybinds inside config.h in the dwl directory.

-             * To close a window, Turn on Caps Lock, Then Press SUPER + SHIFT + Q with your mouse hovered over the selected window that you wanna close, I made it this way so its nearly impossible to close something accidentaly.

-             * There are some missing keybind errors that pop up when compiling, dont worry about that.
+Window closing is intentionally safe:

+Enable Caps Lock

+Hover the window with the mouse

+Press SUPER + SHIFT + Q

+This prevents accidental window closure.

+Some minor keybind warnings appear during compilation — these are normal.
-             If you wanna add one of the features, you can find it in config.def.h.
+If you want to enable one of the optional features, find it in config.def.h.

-             * I'm Lazy, I'll keep this repo up to date over time. dw about the long term, i use this for myself so it'll always get maintained

-             Launch dwl from tty using dwl -s slstatus after bulding dwl aswell as slstatus, didnt get this to work with a login manager yet, it just needs a deskttop entry then it will.
+Maintenance

+I maintain this setup for my personal daily use, so it will continue to be updated and improved over time.
+I don’t use a login manager (TTY enjoyer), but if you want to use one, adding a desktop entry should make it work.